 cultureprobe : coaching . consultancy . creative research

-My work is concerned with supporting people to be in more harmonious relationship with the natural world.
+My work is concerned with supporting people to be in more harmonious relationship with nature.
 I specialise in creative nature-based and mindfulness-based approaches to coaching, facilitation, consultancy and research.
 Integral to my approach are concepts of emergence, self-regulating systems and feedback.

 I am a qualified Mountain Leader and teach mindfulness meditation in workplaces, mindfulness-based stress reduction (MBSR) courses, and nature connection workshops, courses and retreats.